AI & Robotics Researcher | PhD in Automotive Engineering

 2021-2022 - MSc in Electronic Engineering – University of Surrey, Distinction

-2017-2021 - BEng (Hons) in Mechanical Engineering – University of Surrey, First Class Honors
+2017-2021 - BEng (Hons) in Mechanical Engineering – University of Surrey, First Class Honours

-Role: Research Scientist and Developer (promoted to Senior Research Scientist)
+Role: Research Scientist → Senior Research Scientist

 Role: Robotics Researcher

-Role: Researcher & Developer
+Role: PhD Researcher